d3x0r/STFRPhysics/LightSpeedSim.md

 # Reality of Relativity

 I started this project ([step-by-step](https://github.com/d3x0r/STFRPhysics/blob/master/LightSpeedSim.md#Step-by-Step)) to observe first what it would look like to see something going faster than the speed of light (faster than the speed of sound, faster than waves in water...).
 I didn't concern myself so much with practical limitations like clocks would tick backwards at faster than the speed of light (clocks that are seen).
-I've later refined portions of this to include special relativity(there's actually still some question marks there).
+I've later refined portions of this to include light aberration, length contraction, and time dilation (special relativity).

 ## Demos